cockroachdb/docs/v2.2/foreign-key.md

 Single-column foreign keys accept _NULL_ values.

-Multiple-column foreign keys only accept _NULL_ values in these scenarios:
+Multiple-column (composite) foreign keys only accept _NULL_ values in the scenarios described in the [Composite foreign key matching](#composite-foreign-key-matching) section.

-- The row you're ultimately referencing&mdash;determined by the statement's other values&mdash;contains _NULL_ as the value of the referenced column (i.e., _NULL_ is valid from the perspective of referential integrity)
-- The write contains _NULL_ values for all foreign key columns

-For example, if you have a Foreign Key constraint on columns `(A, B)` and try to insert `(1, NULL)`, the write would fail unless the row with the value `1` for `(A)` contained a _NULL_ value for `(B)`.
-However, inserting `(NULL, NULL)` would succeed.

-However, allowing _NULL_ values in either your foreign key or referenced columns can degrade their referential integrity.
+Note that allowing _NULL_ values in either your foreign key or referenced columns can degrade their referential integrity.
 To avoid this, you can use the [`NOT NULL` constraint](not-null.html) on both sets of columns when [creating your tables](create-table.html).
 (The Not Null constraint cannot be added to existing tables.)

+### Composite foreign key matching

+Composite foreign keys accept _NULL_ values in the following scenarios:

+- The row you're ultimately referencing&mdash;determined by the statement's other values&mdash;contains _NULL_ as the value of the referenced column (i.e., _NULL_ is valid from the perspective of referential integrity).
+- The write contains _NULL_ values for all foreign key columns.

+<span class="version-tag">New in v2.2</span>: By default, composite foreign keys are matched using the `MATCH SIMPLE` algorithm (which is the same default as Postgres). `MATCH FULL` is available if specified.
+If you upgrade to version 2.2 or greater from an earlier version of CockroachDB, and your schema currently uses composite keys, it may require updates, since this change may affect your foreign key constraints and cascading behavior.

+#### How it works

+For matching purposes, composite foreign keys can be in one of 3 states:

+- _Valid_: Keys that can be used for matching foreign key relationships.

+- _Invalid_: Keys that will not be used for matching (including for any cascading operations).

+- _Unacceptable_: Keys that cannot be inserted at all (an error is signalled).

+`MATCH SIMPLE` stipulates that:

+- _Valid_ keys may not contain any _NULL_ values.

+- _Invalid_ keys contain one or more _NULL_ values.

+- _Unacceptable_ keys do not exist from the point of view of `MATCH SIMPLE`; all composite keys are acceptable.

+`MATCH FULL` stipulates that:

+- _Valid_ keys may not contain any _NULL_ values.

+- _Invalid_ keys must have all _NULL_ values.

+- _Unacceptable_ keys have any combination of both _NULL_ and non-_NULL_ values.
+In other words, `MATCH FULL` requires that if any column of a composite key is _NULL_, then all columns of the key must be _NULL_.

+For examples showing how these key matching algorithms work, see [Match composite foreign keys with `MATCH SIMPLE` and `MATCH FULL`](#match-composite-foreign-keys-with-match-simple-and-match-full).

 ### Foreign key actions